slatedocs/slate/source/includes/inkling_guide/_2-inkling-fundamentals.html.md

-# Introduction to Machine Learning
+# Introduction to Artificial Intelligence

 This chapter is intended for developers who have never worked with machine learning.